selldone/cli/README.md

 repository, make changes, and submit a pull request.

 ## License

-`Selldone CLI` is released under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.

 ---